Mp3141592/CMPT-3835/README.md

 ### Solution

 We propose making a machine learning model that can predict whether or not a client will return based off key features taken from the merged datasets.
-To do so, we used an extreme gardient boost model (XGB).
+To do so, we used an extreme gradient boost model (XGB).

 ### Repository Structure